-12 Based on estimates in Table 3, column (2).
+$^{15}$ Based on estimates in Table 3, column (2).
 Coefficient (-0.145) x SD of Federal Reserve Purchase Share (0.2473) = economic effect (-0.0359), rounded to -3.6 percentage points.
 Dividing this estimated effect (-0.0359) by the unconditional mean Agency MREIT asset growth (0.0888) equals an effect equivalent to approximately -40% of the unconditional mean.

-Given the important role of equity issuance for MREIT growth, we examine this directly in Table 4.
-The estimates in column (1) show that Agency MREITs are more likely to issue equity than Non-Agency MREITs on average; and that equity issuance is inversely related to the Federal Reserve's Agency MBS purchases (although the latter association is statistically insignificant).
-The results reported in column (2) indicate that the Federal Reserve's Agency MBS purchases have a significantly negative effect on Agency MREIT equity issuance and a significantly positive effect on Non-Agency MREIT issuance.
+Given the important role of equity issuance for MREIT growth, we examine this next in Table 4.
+The estimates in column (1) show that Agency MREITs are more likely to issue equity than Non-Agency MREITs on average.
+The results reported in column (2) indicate that the Federal Reserve's Agency MBS purchases have a significantly negative effect on the likelihood of Agency MREIT equity issuance and a significantly positive effect on Non-Agency MREIT issuance decisions.
 These two coefficients with opposing signs balance each other out and thus explain the insignificant coefficient on the Federal Reserve's Agency MBS purchase share shown in column (1).
-In economic terms, the estimates in column (2) imply that a one-standard deviation increase in the Federal Reserve's Agency MBS purchase share is associated with a decline in the likelihood of equity issuance by Agency MREITs of 16 percentage points, or more than 60% of the unconditional mean.13
+In economic terms, the estimates in column (2) imply that a one-standard deviation increase in the Federal Reserve's Agency MBS purchase share is associated with a decline in the likelihood of equity issuance by Agency MREITs of 16 percentage points, or more than 60% of the unconditional mean.

-The estimates reported in column (3) of Table 4 suggest that: (i) Agency MREITs equity issuance is unaffected by the Federal Reserve's Agency MBS purchase share during QE1; (ii) that the central bank's absence from the Agency MBS market during QE2 is associated with a significant increase in Agency MREIT equity issuance; and (iii) that the re-entry of the Federal Reserve into the Agency MBS market during QE3 and Tapering is associated with a significant decline in Agency MREIT equity issuance.
-The finding of no significant difference in equity issuance across MREIT types during QE1 suggests that the growth of Agency MREITs at that time was organic and facilitated by the windfall gains associated with the announcement of that intervention.
-By contrast, the significant expansion and contraction of Agency MREITs during QE2 and QE3 was primarily driven by equity issuance and repurchase behavior; that is, the crowding-in and crowding-out of private capital by the Federal Reserve's stance in the Agency MBS market.
-The reduction in Agency MREIT equity issuance during the Tapering Period mirrors the results we document for Agency MREIT asset growth at that time.
+The estimates reported in column (3) of Table 4 suggest that: (i) the likelihood of Agency MREITs equity issuance is unaffected by the Federal Reserve's Agency MBS purchase share during QE1; (ii) that the central bank's absence from the Agency MBS market during QE2 is associated with a significant increase in Agency MREIT equity issuance propensity; and (iii) that the re-entry of the Federal Reserve into the Agency MBS market during QE3 and Tapering is associated with a significant decline in the likelihood of Agency MREIT equity issuance.

-Table 5 presents the regression results for quarterly Agency MREIT share repurchases.
+Table 5 presents the regression results for quarterly MREIT share repurchases.
 In column (1), we see that the two types of MREITs were, on average, equally likely to repurchase shares, and we also find no overall effect of the Federal Reserve's Agency MBS purchase share on share repurchases.
-However, Agency MREIT repurchase activity increases significantly in response to the Federal Reserve's Agency MBS purchases (column
+However, Agency MREIT repurchase activity increases significantly in response to the Federal Reserve's Agency MBS purchases (column (2)).
+When considering individual QE regimes, we find that Agency MREIT share repurchases (relative to Non-Agency MREIT share repurchases) decreased significantly in response to the Federal Reserve's Agency MBS purchase activity during QE1, QE2, and MEP, and increased during QE3 and the Tapering period.
+In all, the estimates reported in Table 5 indicate that the likelihood of Agency MREIT share repurchases mirrors the dynamics of their equity issuance; and this in turn, follows the time-series patterns of Agency MREIT asset growth.